Texas Revolution (indoor football): Texas Revolution

 In June 2012, Wranglers owner Jon Frankel ceased operations of the team.
 The IFL then transferred franchise ownership to a new ownership group called Championship Sports Group led by CEO Tommy Benizio, the former IFL commissioner, with co-owners in Tim Brown and Ken Paxton.
 On September 19, 2012, the team unveiled its new name and colors as the Texas Revolution.
 After three seasons in the Intense Conference, the team was realigned to the United Conference for the 2013 season.
 In November 2012, the team named Billy Back as head coach for the 2013 season.

 After a disappointing 5–9 campaign, the Revolution released head coach Billy Back and hired Chris Williams from the New Mexico Stars.
 The league released its 2014 schedule in late October 2013 with the Revolution staying in the United Conference but the Chicago franchise replaced by the Bemidji Axemen in the 9-team IFL.
 The team re-signed several key players for 2014 and, in mid-January, announced the signing of running back Jennifer Welter as the first female professional football player for a position other than kicker.
-The team finished with a 3–11 record, missing the post-season, and head coach Chris Williams resigned after the season.